siddarth12025/cloned_portal/deploy-instructions.md

 3. If you encounter any issues:
    - Check the **Error Logs** in the Hostinger dashboard.
    - Ensure all files were uploaded correctly.
+   - Verify that the `dist` folder was built correctly and contains all required files.
+   - Check your browser's developer console for errors and ensure all assets are loading properly.

 ---